-The best smart smoke detectors go beyond just sounding an alarm.
-That's because, in addition to blaring a siren, they can also tell you where the fire is in your home and light the way out.
-If you're not at home, they can send you an alert on your smartphone, so you can call the fire department or a neighbor check on your house, to see if everything is OK.
+The best smart smoke detectors do more than just sound an alarm when something is amiss.
+They can also tell you where the fire is in your home and if you're not at home, send you an alert on your smartphone, so you can call the fire department or a neighbor check on your house, to see if everything is OK.

 What is the best smart smoke detector?

 There's not a lot of choice when it comes to smart smoke detectors.
 Our favorite for a few years running is the Nest Protect.
 It's the most full-featured alarm, blaring out a loud siren and telling you where the problem is.
 If you have one mounted near your kitchen, it will also send out a warning that it's about to go off, so you can silence it if all you're doing is cooking up some steaks.
 We also like that it performs a self-check every month, and can be linked with other Nest Protects.
 It has a 10-year battery, too.

 It works with a lot of other smart home systems, so for example it can turn on all your Philips Hue lights, making it easier to find your way out—but only if you haven't converted your Nest account to a Google Assistant account.